Adelaide Oval: Soccer

+Association football, or soccer, has been played since the early 20th century at the oval.

 Adelaide United FC have played a number of A-League home games against Sydney FC and Melbourne Victory FC.
 Adelaide Oval was the site of an international friendly match between the Socceroos and New Zealand on 5 June 2011.
 On 25 July 2014, Adelaide United played its first game at the fully re-developed Adelaide Oval when it played host to Spanish La Liga side Málaga CF. In front of 23,254 fans and a television audience in Spain, Málaga defeated the Reds 5–1.